I wish I’d done my own Advance Care Planning sooner.

 I know what it's like to face serious illness without having these conversations first, and I wish I’d done my own Advance Care Planning sooner.

-In my late 30s, I was diagnosed with breast cancer —an experience that fundamentally shifted how I think about healthcare planning.
+A few years ago, in my late 30s, I was diagnosed with breast cancer —an experience that fundamentally shifted how I think about healthcare planning.
 Suddenly, I was the patient—navigating treatment decisions, side effects, and uncertainty about the future.
 I wished I'd thought more clearly about what mattered most to me before I was in the thick of it.

 The following year, my dad faced serious illness, surgery, and time in intensive care.
 I watched my family struggle to make decisions on his behalf—trying to guess what he would want, wishing we'd talked about it sooner.